Skip to main content

 When To Use 0xArchive

 The same socket that streams live Hyperliquid and Lighter updates also replays an exact historical window in original sequence, so a backtest and a live client run identical code paths.
-L4 streams carry per-order Hyperliquid book updates for local-state maintenance, and every channel emits sequence and gap events so the client knows exactly when to discard and rebuild.
+L4 streams carry per-order Hyperliquid book updates for local-state maintenance.
+Handle sequence and gap events on the channels that expose them, and follow the selected channel contract when deciding when to discard and rebuild.
 Secrets stay in an environment or backend-controlled path, never in prompt text or browser URLs.
-Every channel and replay window is available on every tier, including Free; plans change subscription counts and replay speed, not which streams you can open.
+Each documented channel family is available on every tier where venue, symbol, and historical coverage exist; plans change subscription counts and replay speed, not channel-family entitlement.
 0xArchive is not the right fit when the stream you need belongs to a centralized exchange; it carries Hyperliquid and Lighter.
-Every order, trade, and fill.
-One API.

 Next Step